open-edge-insights/eii-core/docker_setup/README.md

 7. Clone the a locally maintained [kapacitor repository](https://teamforge-amr-01.devtools.intel.com/ctf/code/projects.iapoc/git/scm.kapacitor/tree) inside the `iapoc_elephanttrunkarch` folder by obtaining the command from gerrit/teamforge

+8. Clone the a locally maintained [go-python repository](https://teamforge-amr-01.devtools.intel.com/ctf/code/projects.iapoc/git/scm.go_python/tree) inside the `iapoc_elephanttrunkarch` folder by obtaining the command from gerrit/teamforge

-8. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
+9. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
 One could run this script to do so `sudo ./kill_local_dependency_eta_processes.sh`.
 This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and eta processes.

-9. It is good to stop and remove all previous containers started via docker script way by running below commands:
+10. It is good to stop and remove all previous containers started via docker script way by running below commands:

     ```
         docker stop $(docker ps -a -q)